spekframework/spek/README.md

 **Q: Is Kotlin a BDD or a TDD framework?**
-Spek in Belgian means Bacon, so you could think of it as a Bacon Driven Development framework.
-Being serious for a moment though, we (at least the original author) believe that there is a false distinction in frameworks around what TDD or BDD is.
+<br/>Spek in Belgian means Bacon, so you could think of it as a Bacon Driven Development framework.
+Being serious for a
+moment though, we (at least the original author) believe that there is a false distinction in frameworks around what TDD or BDD is.
 Unit tests are ultimately about defining the specifications of your system.
 As such, Spek is merely a specification framework if it can be called anything.
 For more information read [What BDD has taught me](http://hadihariri.com/2012/04/11/what-bdd-has-taught-me/)

 **Q: Can I have more than one _on_ per _given_?**
-Yes you can.
+<br/>Yes you can.
 How you group your specifications is up to you

 **Q: Can I have more than _it_ per _on_?**
-Yes you can.
+<br/>Yes you can.
 In real world applications, an action can lead to several reactions.

 **Q: Isn't it bad to have more than one assertion per test?**
-Traditionally, in unit testing it's been recommended that you should limit each test to one assertion with the idea that you test a single *unit*, and at the same time, find it easy to see where a test has failed.
+<br/>Traditionally, in unit testing it's been recommended that you should limit each test to one assertion with the
+idea that you test a single *unit*, and at the same time, find it easy to see where a test has failed.
 In Spek you can still comply with this guidance.
 You can have multiple *it* but you limit each to one assertion.

 **Q: Why is the logo a piece of bacon?**
-We don't have a logo, but if you want to make one, let it be Bacon.
+<br/>We don't have a logo, but if you want to make one, let it be Bacon.
 English bacon that is.
 Spek was originally codenamed kspec.
 Someone suggested to rename it to Spek which kind of fits.
-Turns out, it's also Bacon in
+Turns out, Spek is Bacon in
 Belgian.
 So why not have bacon as a logo?
-After all, quite a lot of people love bacon!
+After all, we love bacon!

 **Q: Can I contribute?**
-Please do!
+<br/>Please do!